bnwest/FastApiMicroService/README.md

 0.0.0.0: inverse host lookup failed: Unknown host (UNKNOWN) [0.0.0.0] 8000 (?) open
 ```
-The `open` status implies that someone (i.e. uvicorn) is listening to the 8000 port, a very good and necessary thing.
+The netcat `open` status implies that someone (i.e. uvicorn) is listening to the 8000 port, a very good and necessary thing.

 ### Testing a FastAPI endpoint
 After the netwrok santity check and sill at the bash prompt within the running Docker image, run a set of python statements within `ipython` to programmatically tests an endpoint: